derekchased/se.umu.methodsai/assignments/Bandits/README.md

 Open the ``MyBandit.py`` file in the ``src`` directory.
 You will see an implementation of a simple epsilon-greedy bandit.
 Your task is to improve the bandit and so that you can beat the initial bandit's performance reliably.
-Out of 20 simulation runs with 1.000 "pulled arms" each, your new bandit should outperform the reference bandit by at least 5% (5% more reward gained) in at least 15 runs.
+Out of 20 simulation runs with 1.000 +/-500 "pulled arms" each, your new bandit should outperform the reference bandit by at least 30% (30% more reward gained) in at least 15 runs.

-To test your implementation, open the ``test_runner.py`` file.
-Delete the line ``assert True`` (line 21) and remove the comment in front of the next line.
+**Note that the rewards per arm will be adjusted after each of the 20 simulation runs; i.e., your bandit must be capable of adjusting to these changes.**

-Then, run ``pytest`` in the repository's root directory.
+To test your implementation, run ``pytest`` in the repository's root directory.

 ## Report
 Once you have achieved satisfactory performance, don't hesitate to improve further ;-), but more importantly, write a short report that describes: